poiriermike/encryptedp2p/README.md

 Ensure Python is installed.
 Version 2.7 works if 3.4 does not

-Install python -dev library.
+Install python-dev library.
 This can be done on linux using 'sudo apt-get install python-dev -y'

 Install Twisted.
 Do this using 'sudo pip install twisted'